 Sony has raised the bar for console gamers with a system that can reasonably compete with members of the PC master race.
 For $399, the PlayStation 4 Pro delivers bona fide 4K gaming with a gorgeous injection of color, thanks to HDR.
 And when you're not gaming, you can watch Netflix and Hulu in 4K.
 If you were on the fence about buying that 4K TV, the PS4 Pro makes a strong argument for making the leap.

-However, if you're looking for a 4K entertainment hub, the Xbox One S might be your best bet.
-Starting at $299, the console also streams content in 4K as well as supports UHD Blu-ray — a feature the PS Pro lacks.
-And while the One S doesn't support 4K gaming, it does offer HDR, which is nothing to sneeze at.
+However, if you're looking for a 4K entertainment hub, the Xbox One X might be your best bet.
+This also lets you play and stream content in 4K, but also supports UHD Blu-ray — a feature the PS Pro lacks.
+But in the PS4 Pro's defence, you do get cheaper online services and arguably a better library of exclusive games.

-Overall, the PlayStation 4 Pro review shows that the console is the one to buy if you have a 4K HDR TV and want to take your console gaming to the next level, at least if you're content to ignore the newer kids on the block: the PS5 and the Xbox Series X.
+Overall, this PlayStation 4 Pro review shows that the console is the one to buy if you have a 4K HDR TV and want to take your console gaming to the next level, at least if you're content to ignore the newer kids on the block: the PS5 and the Xbox Series X.